cow-snake/nikke-mg/docs/gamecontent.md

 ### **Overclock Ratio 50 and how to unlock infinite mode**

 Overclock ratio 50 can be done when you pick all nodes at max level.
 The lower nodes change from cycle to cycle, and also what strong element it is.
 To unlock infinite mode for that cycle, you need to clear ratio 50, not an easy task, but manageable.
 Infinite however, adds even more to the challenge.
 It will lock certain nikkes out and force you to use only strong element nikkes to clear it.
-This is it will look when infinite is available
+This is it will look when infinite is available:

 ![overclockinfinite.png](media/overclockinfinite.png)